ilyaBurec/Dino-Mario/README.md

 NOTICE: if you do not have a working internet connect exclusive features like shop will not work as it uses servers to econome projects size And you will get Trex mode which will make mario powerfull and smash those spikys no internet only!

-This is a fangame all credits for content characters goes to nintendo!
+This is a fangame all credits for content characters goes to are copyrighted by nintendo

 Download Project file :https://github.com/ilyaBurec/Dino-Mario/releases/download/um/Dino.Mario1.sb3 Download htmml file that works for android:https://github.com/ilyaBurec/Dino-Mario/releases/download/um/Dino.Mario.html